 Fishing for Food

 Fishing for cats means they need to reach in front of them and make a scooping sweep with their paw.
-This helps develop eye-paw coordination and are an important part of any cat’s regular play schedule.
+This helps develop eye-paw coordination and is an important part of any cat’s regular play schedule.
 Toys that encourage this motion, like the Trixie 5-in-1 Activity Center, are wonderful for cats.

 Be a Mouse

 Motorized toys are lots of fun for cats who just want to practice their hunting and stalking prowess.
 There are several of these types of toys that operate via winding up and releasing or through a small battery.
-A radio controlled mouse is a great match for cats who love to chase mice.
+A radio-controlled mouse is a great match for cats who love to chase mice.

 Speaking of mice – they are a cat’s natural prey, and that’s why there are so many toys for cats with the likeness of a mouse!

-Stalking and Hiding Activities
+Stalking and Hiding Games for Cats

 The hunt is just as, or even more important, than the kill.
 Cats love activities that encourage them to stalk their prey.
 This means they need a location to stalk from, like a tunnel or a felted wool cat bed.

-By encouraging your cat’s most basic instincts, you will have a healthier, happier and more active cat that has fewer negative behaviors like spraying, scratching, yowling, or biting.
+By encouraging your cat’s most basic instincts, you will have a healthier, happier, and more active cat that has fewer negative behaviors like spraying, scratching, yowling, or biting.
 Remember that you are the owner of a predator, and while they don’t need to “actually” kill animals, they do need to be given the opportunity to perform the actions associated with hunting.